STEM Education Resources for Teachers

 Apply your new knowledge on one or two mini-projects.
 These projects consist the cornerstone of your learning.
 No only they help you to own your new knowledge, but they also contribute to your project portfolio.

 You will document all your project work.
-Commiting your learnings to a document also reinforces this learning, and makes it possible to communicate your work to others (such as your students, or your Bootcamp mentor).
+Committing your learning to a document also reinforces this learning, and makes it possible to communicate your work to others (such as your students, or your Bootcamp mentor).

 Book a no-obligation consultation session with Dr Dalmaris to discuss your STEM training requirements and outcomes.